E-book Production and Conversion

 Photo and other image alignment is dealt with very differently for e-books.

 Print books require a high resolution front, spine and back covers.
 E-books require a lower resolution front cover.

-Separate files must be produced for the print book (PDF), for the Kindle (MOBI) and for all other e-book readers (EPUB).
+Separate files must be produced for the print book (PDF), for the Kindle (KPF) and for all other e-book readers (EPUB).